Psilocybin-assisted therapy in Colorado, carefully prepared and supported.

 "Psilocybin can occasion mystical-type experiences having substantial and sustained personal meaning and spiritual significance."

 People have described profound, unitive states for as long as there have been people to describe them.
-What's changed is that we can now study them.
-Psilocybin therapy in Colorado is legal and regulated, and the approach here is shaped by the modern research — and by the people who did the careful work of turning a hard-to-describe experience into something we can understand, prepare for, and hold well.
+What's changed recently is that these states can be studied under controlled conditions.
+Psilocybin services in Colorado are legal and regulated under the Natural Medicine Health Act, and the approach here is shaped by that research literature — and by decades of clinical experience showing how much preparation and setting matter.

 The Johns Hopkins Studies

-Beginning in 2006, controlled studies at Johns Hopkins gave careful weight to something people had reported for generations: that a high dose of psilocybin, in a supportive setting, can occasion a deeply meaningful, often spiritual experience — one many participants ranked among the most significant of their lives, with positive effects on wellbeing that lasted well over a year.
+Beginning in 2006, controlled studies at Johns Hopkins examined something people had reported for generations: that a high dose of psilocybin, in a supportive setting, can occasion a deeply meaningful experience.
+In follow-up, many participants rated it among the most personally significant events of their lives, with measurable improvements in wellbeing that persisted for months.
+Effects vary, and these were research conditions.

-Decades of clinical work taught us that the substance is only part of the equation.
-What you bring into the session and the environment you're held in matter enormously.
-That's why we spend real time preparing before anyone takes anything — it's the difference between a good session and a wasted one.
+Clinical experience consistently shows the substance is only part of the equation.
+What you bring into the session, and the environment you're held in, shape the experience substantially.
+That's why meaningful time goes into preparation before anything is taken — it's much of what separates a constructive session from a difficult or wasted one.

 The MethodIntegration & Lasting Change

-An experience alone doesn't change a life.
-What follows does.
-We dedicate as much attention to the days and weeks after your session as to the session itself — helping you translate insight into how you actually live, work, and relate.
-The experience ends; the practice begins.
+An experience on its own rarely changes a life; what follows it does more of the work.
+As much attention goes to the days and weeks after a session as to the session itself — helping translate any insight into how you actually live, work, and relate.
+The session ends; the practice of integrating it begins.

 The Follow-ThroughA Long Contemplative Tradition

-Teachers from William James to Alan Watts and Ram Dass described these states long before anyone could measure them — the dissolving of the ordinary sense of a separate self, and the presence that remains.
-The research didn't invent that experience.
-It confirmed that it's real, remarkably common, and worth approaching with both reverence and rigor.
+Writers from William James to Alan Watts and Ram Dass described these states long before they could be measured — the loosening of the ordinary sense of a separate self, and the presence that remains.
+The research didn't invent that experience; it gave us tools to recognize and describe something many people have reported across cultures and centuries.

-It's a loaded phrase, so it's worth being precise.
-A mystical experience here isn't vague or doctrinal — it's a specific, measurable state with four consistent features: a sense of unity and interconnection, deep positive mood, transcendence of ordinary time and space, and a quality that feels beyond words.
-These are the same dimensions the great contemplative traditions have always pointed toward; modern research simply gave us a way to recognize and describe them.
-We assess them using the Mystical Experience Questionnaire (MEQ30), a validated tool developed through the Johns Hopkins work — a shared, honest language for what you might encounter and how we make sense of it together afterward.
+It's “ineffable” by nature, but in clinical research, a mystical experience isn't vague or doctrinal - it's a measurable state with four consistent features: a sense of unity and interconnection, a strongly positive mood, a transcendence of ordinary time and space, and a quality that's hard to put into words.
+Researchers assess these using the Mystical Experience Questionnaire (MEQ30), a validated instrument developed through the Johns Hopkins work.
+It gives a shared, honest vocabulary for what someone might encounter and how it's made sense of together afterward.

 Unity & Sacredness

-The core mystical quality: a sense of oneness with all things, an insight that feels like contact with ultimate reality, and a felt sense of the sacred or holy.
+A sense of oneness or interconnection, an insight that feels like contact with something fundamental, and a felt sense of the sacred — as reported by participants.

 Positive Mood

-Deep peace, joy, awe, tenderness — feelings often described as among the most beautiful of one's life, arising not from thought but from the experience itself.
+Deep peace, joy, awe, or tenderness — feelings frequently described as among the most moving of one's life, arising from the experience itself rather than from thought.

 Transcendence of Time & Space

 The ordinary sense of clock-time and location loosens.
-Many describe being beyond past and future, in a timeless, boundless present.
+Many describe feeling beyond past and future, in a timeless, boundless present.

 Ineffability

-The sense that the experience cannot be adequately put into words — that language reaches its edge, and something more is left pointing beyond it.
+The sense that the experience can't be fully put into words — that language reaches its edge and something is left pointing beyond it.

 Michael P. Biggans, J.D./M.S.